akanadocs/docs-test/ag/custom-policy-development.md

 A typical policy handler plug-in will also have these additional folders:

-* build: will contain build.xml Ant script and related file* META-INF/spring: will contain all Spring XML files for the bundle* META-INF/resources: will contain any bundle resource files for the bundle such as:	 * XSD files	 * I18N message bundle
+* build: contains the build.xml Ant script and related files* META-INF/spring: contains all Spring XML files for the bundle* META-INF/resources: contains any resource files for the bundle such as:	 * XSD files	 * I18N message bundle

 ####Create the Assertion Model